rogerbriggen/digital_advertising/README.md

 ####  1.1 Core RL Training (`digital_advertisingIntelMac.py`)

-This script is almost the same as digital_advertising.py there are only minor differences in the import because Intel mac does not support the same versions
+This script is almost the same as digital_advertising.py there are only minor differences in the import because Intel mac does not support the same versions.

 **Key Features:**